QubitPi/hashistack/docs/docs/docker-mailserver/index.md

   [Bring Your Own Certificates][docker-mailserver SSL setup - Let's Encrypt] (certbot) option

   :::

-- `base_domain` is the base domain name of the MX record.
-For example, if base domain is 'mycompany.com', the generated MX record will be 'mail.mycompany.com'

 - (Optional) `instance_type`: is the [AWS EC2 instance type] building this image. hashicorp-aws uses "t2.micro" as default value if this value is unspecified